mirage/irmin/doc/irmin-pack/design/layered_store.md

 the partial files the worker was creating).

-If the worker process has just terminated and a crash occurs, then the critical point is whether the rename of the next
+If the worker process has just terminated and a crash occurs, then the critical point is whether the renaming of the next `control.nnnn` file to replace the current `control` was successfully recorded on disk.

-`control.nnnn` over the current `control` was recorded persistently on disk or not.
 If it was, then the main process restarts, reads `control` (which was successfully renamed from `control.nnnn` ), and starts operating with the next object-store and suffix file (and deletes the old versions).
-If not, the main process reads the old `control` file (the rename of `control.nnnn` was not successful), and it starts with the old object-store and suffix file (and deletes the new ones that the worker created).
+If not, the main process reads the old `control` file (since the rename of `control.nnnn` was not successful), and it starts with the old object-store and suffix file (and deletes the new ones that the worker created).
 In either case, the system restarts in a correct state.